-Mark I - 4 wheel steering and sliding roof hatches
+Mark I - 4 wheel steering and sliding/folding roof hatches without

-Mark IA - as Mark I but with folding roof hatches
+Mark Ia - as Mark I but with pivoting/folding roof hatches with tubular

-Mark IB - as Mark I but with revised engine cooling
+Mark Ib - as Mark Ia but with revised engine cooling, presumably identical

 Mark III - waterproofed engine, smoke grenades and open topped.

-tonne heavier and Italy built an unlicensed copy, the Autoblinda Lince.
+and one tonne heavier and Italy built an unlicensed copy, the Autoblinda

 As to be expected this offering from S-Model comes in their familiar end opening box containing two kits.
 Inside you get an instruction sheet covering four steps in